Color Schemes and Ideas to Wear for Family Photos

 Neon: Aside from being so bright that it will draw the eye right to it, rather than to the subjects, it also can cast colors onto skin.
 It's just a mess.
 Avoid neon on any article of clothing (even the soles of shoes!)

 Bright White: Bright white tends to end up looking blue in photos, rather than actually looking white.
-It takes a lot of work to get it looking correct while editing.
-It also is so bright that it can cast bright white onto faces and wash out skin.
+It takes a lot of work to get it to look correct while editing.
+It also is so bright that it can cast bright white onto faces and wash out the skin.
 Off-white or cream are great, though!
 And you can probably get away with a bright white if the article of clothing is textured (like lace or something).